lib2know/tmuxpres/README.md

 Credits
 -------

 Thanks to Laura for correcting all the mistakes in the very first Catalan version, and to Franc and Jordi to review contents.
-In case you find any mistake in the presentation, that might be added thereafter.
+In case you find any mistake left in the presentation, please let us know.

 Contributions
 -------------

 Any contributions are welcome!
-For Example:
+For example help us with:
   * proof reading, english version
   * corrections of mistakes
   * mention missing important informations